bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 Function now() has been modified.
 You can see the changes in :doc:`Date Helper <../helpers/date_helper>` You must replace $config['time_reference'] with $config['timezone'] in your config.php file.
-You can select all PHP supported timezones, listed here: `PHP's supported timezones <http://www.php.net/timezones>`_.
+You can select all PHP supported timezones, listed here: `Supported timezones <http://www.php.net/timezones>`_.
+You can also use 'local' if you want to get time().

 Step 6: Move your errors folder
 ===============================